Rostant87/simple-interest-calculator/CONTRIBUTING.md

 # Contributing Guidelines

-## Bienvenue !
+## Welcome!
-Toutes les contributions, rapports de bogues, corrections de bogues, améliorations de documentation, améliorations et idées sont les bienvenues.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-## Comment Contribuer
+## How to Contribute

-### 1. Fork du dépôt
+### 1. Fork the repository
-- Forkez ce dépôt dans votre propre compte GitHub
+- Fork this repository into your own GitHub account

-### 2. Créez une branche
+### 2. Create a branch
-- Créez une branche pour votre modification
+- Create a branch for your changes
-- Exemple : `git checkout -b ma-modification`
+- Example: `git checkout -b my-fix`

-### 3. Faites vos modifications
+### 3. Make your changes
-- Effectuez vos changements dans votre branche
+- Make your changes in your branch

-### 4. Committez vos modifications
+### 4. Commit your changes
-- `git commit -m "Description de ma modification"`
+- `git commit -m "Description of my changes"`

-### 5. Poussez vers votre fork
+### 5. Push to your fork
-- `git push origin ma-modification`
+- `git push origin my-fix`

-### 6. Ouvrez une Pull Request
+### 6. Open a Pull Request
-- Soumettez une Pull Request vers ce dépôt
+- Submit a Pull Request to this repository

-## Code de Conduite
+## Code of Conduct
-Veuillez lire notre CODE_OF_CONDUCT.md avant de contribuer.
+Please read our CODE_OF_CONDUCT.md before contributing.